AngleSharp/AngleSharp.Css/README.md

 [![Build status](https://img.shields.io/appveyor/ci/FlorianRappl/AngleSharp-Css.svg?style=flat-square)](https://ci.appveyor.com/project/FlorianRappl/AngleSharp-Css)
 [![Issues open](https://img.shields.io/github/issues/AngleSharp/AngleSharp.Css.svg?style=flat-square)](https://github.com/AngleSharp/AngleSharp.Css/issues)

+:warning: **WARNING** The library is currently under construction and is not ready yet.
+The initial version will be released soon.
+This message will then be removed appropriately.

 Advantages of AngleSharp.Css
 ----------------------------

-The core library already contains the CSS parser and the most basic classes and interfaces for dealing with the CSSOM.
+The core library already contains the CSS selector parser and the most basic classes and interfaces for dealing with the CSSOM.
 AngleSharp.Css brings the following advantages and use cases to life:

 * Correct identification of edge cases
 * A live CSSOM model, i.e., callbacks and everything